Do My New Replacement Windows or Doors in Casper, Wyoming Cause Condensation?

 Do my new replacement windows or doors cause condensation?

-The simple way to answer this question is to say no. When you first see condensation you may think there’s a problem with the window since that is where the water is developing.
+The easy way to answer this question is to say no. When you first see condensation you may think there’s a problem with the window since that is where the water is developing.
 In reality, that’s not what’s happening.
 The fact that condensation is forming proves that your windows and doors are doing what they’re supposed to do.
-Buying replacement windows and doors for those old drafty windows and doors decreases airflow in your home, making an even tighter seal.
+Buying replacement windows and doors for those old drafty windows and doors lessens airflow in your home, making an even tighter seal.
 Homes with tighter seals actually hold on to more humidity.
 Prior to replacing your windows or doors, the dryer, colder air was able to seep in to your home, mixing with the warmer, more humid air inside.
 When mixed, the air’s humidity was lower, lowering the opportunity for condensation to gather.
 So those new replacement windows and doors may have actually resulted in a higher humidity level in your home to rise.

 How does condensation form?

-Condensation forms when colder surfaces like windows and doors cool the nearby humid air.
+Condensation is created when colder surfaces like windows and doors cool the nearby humid air.
 The water vapor in the air then turns back to water in its liquid form.
 In really cold climates, the interior surface can get so cold that the condensation can become frost or ice.
 Experiencing condensation on the interior or exterior paint is ordinary as well, especially when the indoor and outdoor temperatures and humidity are far apart.
 For example, in the summer when you pull something cold out of the refrigerator, the air is humid and warm.
 That is why the cold item you just removed suddenly becomes wet as it is exposed to the warmer air.
-What happened is that the temperature of the item from the refrigerator is below the dew point temperature of the air, which is caused by condensation on the outside of that container.
+What happened is that the temperature of the item from the refrigerator is less than the dew point temperature of the air, which is caused by condensation on the outside of that container.

 What steps can I take to reduce the condensation and humidity in my home?